trailofbits/uthenticode/README.md

 $ cmake --build . --target install
 ```

-If you have `doxygen` installed, you can build *uthenticode*'s documentation with the top-level
+If you have `doxygen` installed, you can build *μthenticode*'s documentation with the top-level
 `Makefile`:

 ```bash